Monday, December 24, 2012

 Secondly-- Having a lot of useless "valuable" things means you just have to leave more behind when you are homeless.

 Don't get me wrong, I am not planning on being homeless.
 Just sayin'.
 Think about it, and I think you will agree.
 In the height of the foreclosure era do you ever drive through an unfamiliar neighborhood and see empty houses and lots of stuff out at the curb?
 Did they choose to move out of a rental situation and simply did not want all that to follow them to their new destination?
-Or was it that a well settled family (who went through unforeseen unfortunate times) had to leave stuff they had (like the 4 kids' favorite games and trophies or family heirlooms from 4 generations ago) because they had just so long to pack what they could fit into their cousins' basement who was kindly enough to take in the family under their crowded roof until something better comes along?
+Or was it that a well settled family who went through unforeseen unfortunate times and a home foreclosure and had to leave stuff they had (like the 4 kids' favorite games and trophies or family heirlooms from 3 generations ago) because they had just so long to pack what they could fit into their cousins' basement who was kindly enough to take in the family under their crowded roof until something better comes along?
 I think of this stuff.
 A lot of my kids' friends have faced this.
 It's sad.